 There was a time when I found myself drowning in a sea of receipts and bills because I fell behind on my record keeping.
 It was a real challenge to sort things out at the eleventh hour.
 These days I make it a point to jot down every transaction as it occurs and it has spared me from a lot of stress.

-Also Read This: How to Secure Freelance Writing Jobs
+Also Read This: A Guide to Becoming a Freelance Songwriter

 Choosing the Right Reporting Method